I'm not feeling well. Should I still come to acupuncture?

 After your treatment, your body is working hard to assimilate the changes encouraged by the needles.
-The “please avoid” factors above will interfere with this process and could limit the benefit you retain after treatment, meaning you could need more frequent treatments.
+The “please avoid” factors above will interfere with this process and could limit the benefit you retain after treatment.
 Of course every body is different, and some people may feel that these factors don't negate treatment as much as other people may find.
 Bottom line: go gently and pay attention to your body.
 Symptoms are messages from our bodies to let us know that something is amiss.
 Acupuncture helps you listen to them with a fresh perspective, and get to the root of the problem.

 How frequently will I need acupuncture?